What Does Your Favorite Color Say About You? Pink, Red, Green, And More

 Brown

-The color brown is seen in many different earth tones, linking it to strength and consistency.
+The color brown is present in many different earth tones, linking it to strength and consistency.
 Brown may be used to signal tradition, resilience, and sensibility.
 Thought to also be connected to loyalty, brown can suggest that an individual won’t turn a blind eye when loved ones are in need.
 If brown is your personality color, safety and stability may be particularly important to you.
 You may also move to the beat of your own drum, given that brown is an uncommon favorite color.

 Pink

 Connected to unconditional love and romance, pink is thought to convey a nurturing and caring attitude.
 Pink is also thought to be a calming color.
 Shades of pink have been employed in correctional facilities in attempts to reduce aggression among inmates.
 Pink is also associated with positivity and hopefulness.
-The phrase seeing the world through rose-colored glasses refers to optimism about one’s circumstances.
+The phrase “seeing the world through rose-colored glasses” refers to optimism about one’s circumstances.

 Understanding your psyche with therapy

 A growing body of evidence points to online therapy as a beneficial way of helping individuals understand their thoughts and actions.
-In a broad-based study published in World Psychiatry, researchers looked at the effects of online cognitive behavioral therapy (CBT) on those seeking help for symptoms of a range of mental health conditions.
-They noted that there are now at least 300 studies examining the benefits of online CBT, with results that suggest that online therapy can be an effective form of care, as effective as in-person therapy.
+In a broad-based study published in “World Psychiatry,” researchers looked at the effects of online cognitive behavioral therapy (CBT) on those seeking help for symptoms of a range of mental health conditions.
+They noted that there are now at least 300 studies examining the benefits of online CBT, with results that suggest that online therapy can be an effective form of care — as effective as in-person therapy.
 Cognitive-behavioral therapy is a widely accepted form of treatment that helps individuals understand how their thoughts, behaviors, and emotions are connected.

 Online therapy is available when you want to work through specific mental health concerns or know more about yourself.
 With thousands of therapists practicing across a range of specialties, you'll have a chance to match with someone who has the skills and expertise to guide you on your specific mental health journey.
-Also, you can reach out to your therapist outside of sessions.

 Takeaway